-This includes the muscles of the abdominals and other connective tissue such as FASCIA and the APONEUROSES (a type of tendon) connected to each of the layers of abdominal muscles shown as the white areas shown in the second picture below.
+So we 100% need to include both the muscles of the abdominals and other connective tissue such as FASCIA and the APONEUROSES (a type of tendon) that connected to each of the layers of abdominal muscles shown as the white areas shown in the second picture below.

 The connections of muscles to bone are usually thought of tendons but muscles can also be attached by flat and sheetlike tendons termed aponeuroses.
 In essence, the aponeurosis is the membranous expansion of a muscle or a muscle group.
 Under a microscope, it appears similar to a tendon, but it has fewer nerves and blood vessels.